Best Poker Sites

 Watching enough televised poker, like on the World Poker Tour, you can start getting a feel for the poker terms that are most commonly used, but sometimes you’ll run into a term that makes you go “Huh?”.
 As with most industries or games though, these colorful terms are part of what makes a game inclusive and special to it’s players.
 Poker is no different at all and being able to shoot the breeze with poker lingo can be a pretty fun thing to do when you are familiar with it.

-If the list below isn’t comprehensive enough, our friends over at Poker Terms have put together a poker slang and lingo guide that puts ours to shame.
+If the list below isn’t comprehensive enough, our friends over at partypoker have put together a poker slang and lingo guide that puts ours to shame.
 They have around 1000 poker terms in their dictionary and it’s growing all the time.
 In addition to the basic introductory terms, they have some really obscure societal references and also a bunch of online poker forum jokes.
 Check it out if you get a chance.

 A full house with three aces and any pair.